RetroAchievements/api-docs/docs/v1/consoles/get-game-list.md

 # getGameList

 A call to this function will retrieve the complete list of games for a specified console on the RetroAchievements.org platform, targeted by the console ID.
-If you do not know the console ID you're looking for, try using the [`getConsoleIds()`](/v1/consoles/get-console-ids) function.
+If you do not know the console ID you're looking for, try using the [all systems](/v1/consoles/all-systems) endpoint.

 ## Examples